JakobHallin/trust-layer-architecture/README.md

 > “Create an AI-powered solution that stops large-scale misuse of headless browsers without getting in the way of real automation or human users.”

-The core idea: **identity and trust must come before behavior analysis.**
+The core idea: **this prototype explores the idea that identity may come before behavior analysis.**

 ---